capy-language/capy/README.md

 ### Types

-Types are first-class in Capy, which means structs are values that can be assigned to a variable like any other,
+Types are first-class in Capy.
+They can be put inside variables, passed to functions, printed, etc.

+Structs are declared by just assigning them to a variable,

 ```cpp
 Person :: struct {